 "Bill Meehan and Kim Jonker have written a playbook for those who are not satisfied with doing some good, but want to do as much good as they can with their time and talents.
 This is a vital topic, and I'm excited to see how the next generation of nonprofit leaders applies the ideas and insights in this book."

-—Cari Tuna, President, Good Ventures, and Managing Director, Open Philanthropy Project
+—Cari Tuna, Co-founder and President, Good Ventures, and Managing Director, Open Philanthropy Project

 "Hard-hitting and willing to express decisive, experience-based views, this book is sophisticated, evidence- and ideas-based.
 A 'how and when to do it' guidebook, it is also a pleasure to read."

-—Joel Fleishman, Professor of Law and Public Policy Sciences, Duke University, co-author, Give Smart
+—Joel Fleishman, Professor of Law and Public Policy, Duke University, co-author, Give Smart

 "Every engine needs a tune up from time to time.
 Even the strongest organizations will find value in Engine of Impact.
 With inspiring stories and cogent frameworks, Meehan and Jonker show us that social change is an art and a science that demands rigor and spirit.
 With guidance like this, we can find a path to a better world."